afsc-gap-products/gap_special_projects/README.md

 > Code is always in development

-This code produces word documents describing each special project request using {googledrive} and RMarkdown.
+This code produces word documents describing each special project request for all GAP surveys using {googledrive} and RMarkdown.

 ## This code is primarily maintained by: